Confirm your age

 Colorino

-Colorino is a dark red grape variety, prized for its role as a "dye" in blends.
+Colorino is a dark red grape variety, appreciated for its "dyeing" role in blends.
 It is distinguished by its intense aromas of blueberry, blackberry, peony, and balsamic notes.
-Its thick skin, rich in anthocyanins, gives beverages a deep color, while balancing lighter grape varieties with its powerful tannins.
-Often used alongside Sangiovese, it brings a vibrant and harmonious touch.
+Its thick skin, rich in anthocyanins, gives the beverages a deep color, while balancing lighter grape varieties with its powerful tannins.
+Often used in addition to Sangiovese, it brings a vibrant and harmonious touch.

 Montepulciano